 Makes sense right?
 Why try and turn people into fans one by one when you can reach a load of people that are already fans of your music all at the same time?
 Doing it any other way is an uphill struggle, and won't give you as much results in the long run.
 Yes you may get a few fans by reaching people using the 1 by 1 method, but it's a constant grind.

-Making it in music is always going to be a grind anyway, but you don’t want to make it more of one then it needs to be.
-Further more, you’ll find it nearly impossible to build up any real traction.
+Making it in music is always going to be a grind anyway, but you don't want to make it more of one than it needs to be.
+Further more, you'll find it nearly impossible to build up any real traction.